cwchenwang/awesome-3d-diffusion/README.md

 # Awesome 3D Diffusion
 This repo collects papers that use diffusion models for 3D generation.

+**Note**: This list is far from complete, please feel free to add any paper you found relevant.

 ## 2D Diffusion with Pretraining
 ### Text-to-3D